Editor's note: This story was last updated on June 9.

 Your options for takeout or delivery

-• Even though dining rooms are closed, tons of Tucson restaurants are continuing to serve up delicious meals for takeout or delivery.
+• Even though dining rooms are now open, tons of Tucson restaurants are continuing to serve up delicious meals for takeout or delivery.
 This Is Tucson has put together a guide for ordering food and a list of some of your options.
 Find the guide here.

 • Local breweries and tap rooms are also offering your favorite brews and wines to-go or for delivery, and some are also offering food.
 See the list of offerings here.